INCS awards two essay prizes and several travel grants each year:

 This $500 prize recognizes excellence in interdisciplinary scholarship on any nineteenth-century topic.
 We encourage INCS members to submit their own work and to nominate essays written by other scholars of the nineteenth-century.
 To be eligible for the prize, authors must be current members of INCS.
 If potential contestants are not current members of INCS, they may become members at the time that they apply for the prize.
 Membership is always for the calendar year.

-The winning essay and runner up will be announced in late October or early November, 2023, and celebrated at the 2024 INCS conference in Cincinnati.
-In addition to the $500 prize, the winner of the Stein prize be invited to assemble a panel for the 2024 meeting.
-Past winners may be found here.
+The winning essay and runner up will be announced in late October or early November, 2024, and celebrated at the 2025 INCS conference in Genoa, Italy.
+In addition to the $500 prize, the winner of the Stein prize be invited to assemble a panel for the 2025 meeting.

-Please send a copy of the nominated essay (pdf preferred) to Professor Jill Ehnenn, Appalachian State University, at [email protected] no later than July 10, 2023.
+Please send a copy of the nominated essay (pdf preferred) to Professor Nancy Rose Marshall, University of Wisconsin, at [email protected].
+The 2024 Stein Prize deadline is July 15, 2024.
 In the case of an essay that appeared only online, a durable link is acceptable in lieu of a pdf.
-Instructions for the prize for best essay published in 2022 (deadline 10 July 2023) can be found here
+Click for more info: INCS Stein Prize Announcement 2024

 Guidelines and Eligibility Rules for the Competition